 HelloTalk isn’t primarily a study tool, but I do think it’s great for language learning.
 It’s an app that pairs up people who are learning each other’s native languages and helps them chat with each other — so it would pair me, an English speaker who’s learning Korean, with a Korean speaker who’s learning English.

-You won’t want to use HelloTalk right away — I think it’s most useful when you’re confident you can get through a basic introductory conversation without needing anything translated.
+You won’t want to use HelloTalk right away — I think it’s most useful when you’re confident you can get through a basic introductory conversation without confusing or offending anyone.
 Once I got to that level, I found this app a lot of fun.
 It’s good practice, and I’ve made real friends who are also willing to answer questions when I have them.
 That said, make sure you’re prepared to help your partners out with English as well — it’s a two-way street.

 Quizlet isn’t a language course, but it’s the best app I’ve found for learning flashcards.
 Specifically, if you need to brute-force yourself into learning a ton of vocab in a short period of time, Quizlet is the one to use.
 It offers various different ways to learn and practice the decks you create — there’s a “Learn” mode that works you through your set a few words at a time, there’s a mode where you practice dictation, there are some fun games where you can compete with other users, etc. I used Quizlet obsessively in high school and college, and I still haven’t found a free service that works as well for me.